 Inclusion is a journey not a target.
-Value driven and creative leaders work with each other to plot the journey and this can start in different ways - parents seeking mainstream ECECs, educators starting to innovate in their own classrooms, education leaders taking their own ECECs in new directions, political leadership inspired by a human rights perspective.
+Value driven and creative leaders work with each other to plot the journey and this can start in different ways - parents seeking mainstream ECEC services, educators starting to innovate in their own rooms, education leaders taking their own ECEC service in new directions, political leadership inspired by a human rights perspective.
 Whatever the initial impetus, leaders will need to establish a compelling vision of inclusive education and build wider support for change.
+In this regard, we direct the Productivity Commission to the Australian Coalition for Inclusive Education's - 'Driving change: A roadmap for achieving inclusive education in Australia' which provides a 10-year plan underpinned by six pillars to help realise inclusive education in Australia in schools.
+These pillars are drawn from the evidence base and embed the rights of children as set out in the United Nations CRPD.
+We recommend the Strategy be based on the ACIE roadmap and adjusted to suit the ECEC sector.